 7. Adding more servers and network devices

 You can include additional devices to your monitoring in the same way.
 Here are a couple of hints:

 To monitor Windows, use the agent in the MSI package.
 The Windows agent installs the 'Check MK Service' under Windows.

 To monitor SNMP devices such as routers, switches, printers or hardware sensors, use the interface for monitoring already built in by the manufacturer: the SNMP agent.
 For this, when setting up the host for an SNMP device, select No agent as Checkmk agent.
-Instead, select as SNMP the SNMP v2 or v3 value.
+Instead, for the SNMP value select SNMP v2 or v3.
 If the SNMP community is not

 public, then enter it under SNMP credentials.

 If the host name cannot be resolved via DNS, activate the IPv4 address parameter in the host properties and enter the IP address by hand.

 Tip: If you ever get stuck, we hope you will find the answer to your question in this User guide.
-If you have questions about details of the Checkmk interface, you can also display the context-sensitive online help: on the main page in the Help menu with Help > Show inline help.
+If you have questions concerning details of the Checkmk interface, you can also display the context-sensitive online help: on the main page in the Help menu with Help > Show inline help.